A localized consensus-based sampling algorithm: Interacting-particle samplers

 \subsection{Consensus-based sampling}

-Consensus-based sampling \cite{carrilloConsensusbasedSampling2022} is defined by the dynamics\footnote{CBS also has an \emph{optimization mode} where the factor $(\alpha+1)$ is omitted, which results in an optimization method instead of a sampling one.
+Consensus-based sampling~\cite{carrilloConsensusbasedSampling2022} follows the dynamics\footnote{CBS also has an \emph{optimization mode} where the factor $(\alpha+1)$ is omitted, which results in an optimization method instead of a sampling one.
 This paper only considers CBS in sampling mode.}

 Here, $\alpha>0$ is a method parameter, $\rho_t$ is the law of $U_t$, and $W_t$ is a standard Brownian motion in $\bR^{d}$.
 The weighted mean and covariance $\mu_\alpha$ and $\mathcal C_\alpha$ are defined as